mfrans1/mfrans1.github.io/_pages/about.md

     <img src="../images/landingpage_winds.gif" alt="wind vectors" class="image">
   </div>
 </div>
+</body>
+</html>

-<p style="text-align:center">My research focuses on tropical convection: how it works, how it organizes into phenomena like hurricanes, how it affects the Earth's climate, and how it might change in the future.
+My research focuses on tropical convection: how it works, how it organizes into phenomena like hurricanes, how it affects the Earth's climate, and how it might change in the future.
 I work as a postdoctoral fellow with [Dr. Marianna Linz](https://eps.harvard.edu/people/faculty-groups/linz-group) at Harvard University's Department of Earth and Planetary Sciences.
 More on my [research](https://lrivoire.github.io/research/).

 The Earth is a wonder of beauty and complexity and I like to extend the concept of stargazing to that of [Earth gazing](https://lrivoire.github.io/earth_gazing/).
-I also like talking about science with nonscientists, and my [Illustrated science](https://lrivoire.github.io/illustrated_science/) project (coming soon) aims to make my research more accessible to all.</p>
+I also like talking about science with nonscientists, and my [Illustrated science](https://lrivoire.github.io/illustrated_science/) project (coming soon) aims to make my research more accessible to all.

-</body>
-</html>